Brain tumours, money and relationships

 If you’re living with a brain tumour, it is likely that you may need to reduce your work hours, or stop work completely.
 Partners may also need to spend less time working due to extra caring responsibilities.

-Whether those are short-term measures during treatment or a permanent result of your diagnosis, couples can often find it harder to make ends meet.
+Whether those are short-term measures during treatment, or a permanent result of your diagnosis, couples can often find it harder to make ends meet.

-You don’t need to go through this alone though.
-Relate offer a wide range of content to help people experiencing relationship difficulties and we’ve teamed up with them to provide a counselling service for couples and individuals whose relationship has been affected by a brain tumour.
+Relate offers a wide range of content to help people who are experiencing relationship difficulties.
+We’ve teamed up with them to provide our Relationship Support Service for couples and individuals whose relationship has been affected by a brain tumour.

-We know that, sadly, some people in our community have seen changes in their loved ones that have led to them being violent or aggressive, although this is rare.
+We know that, sadly, some people in our community have seen changes in their loved ones that have led to them being violent or aggressive; although this is rare.

 You are not alone!

 This content and our relationship counselling service have been created in partnership with Relate, the leading relationships charity in England and Wales.
 If you found this information useful, you might also find the following resources by Relate interesting: